aryat10/Weather-Forecast-/README.md

 This is a Weather Forecast using React framework.

-For now its just the raw weather forcast which uses api fetch as I have started working on it.
+For now its just the raw weather forcast which uses API fetch as I have started working on it.

 I have used the API key from https://www.weatherapi.com/

+In this project user can give access to their location and lattitude and longitude as well.